YingyiLiu/FinGreen3D/README.md

                                                         FINGREEN3D

-FINGREEN3D is a computational package to be used as the core part of the free-surface potential flow theory under finite water depth.
+FINGREEN3D is an open-source package for computation of the free-surface Green's function under a finite water depth, which is the core-part of the boundary integral equations in the potential flow theory for analysis of wave-structure interactions.
 It is currently written in FORTRAN 90.
 The code is based on a state-of-the-art method developed in recent years by the authors.
-The main strategy of this method is to use different series expansions in appropriate sub-regions.
-Hence we can avoid calculating the Green's function by direct time-consuming integrations.
+The main strategy of this method is to use a set of different series expansions in appropriate sub-regions.
+Therefore, we can avoid calculating the Green's function by direct time-consuming integrations.

 FINGREEN3D is freely distributed under the LGPL License, Version 3.0, https://www.gnu.org/licenses/lgpl-3.0.html, and may be modified and extended by researchers who intend to enhance its capabilities and port the code to other platforms.